The use of nanoparticles for the early diagnosis, treatment, and imaging of several disorders has increased recently.

 • Unscaling layer.

 The mean and standard deviation are set as the scaling method, while the minimum and maximum are set as the unscaling method.
-The activation function chosen for this model is the hyperbolic tangent activation function and the linear activation function for the hidden layer and the output layer, respectively.
+For the hidden layer and the output layer, respectively, the activation function chosen for this model is the hyperbolic tangent activation function and the linear activation function.

 A graphical representation of the neural network is depicted next.
 It contains a scaling layer, two perceptron layers, and an unscaling layer.
 The number of inputs is 2, and the number of outputs is 1.
 The complexity, represented by the number of neurons in the hidden layer, is 3.